The Bad Guys: The Series

-The Bad Guys: Breaking In is an American animated television series based on the 2022 film The Bad Guys, which in turn is based on the graphic novel series of the same name.
+The Bad Guys: The Series (formerly known as The Bad Guys: Breaking In in its first season), is an American animated crime comedy television series based on the 2022 film The Bad Guys, which in turn is based on the graphic novel series of the same name.
 Like the two television specials that came before, the series serves as a prequel to the original film.
-Godere, Ajeigbe, Ceballos, Diamantopoulos and Low all reprise their roles from the shorts; none of the films' original cast return.
+Michael Godere, Ezekiel Ajeigbe, Raul Ceballos, Chris Diamantopoulos, and Mallory Low all reprise their roles from the specials; none of the films' original cast return.

 The series was released via Netflix on November 6, 2025.
+Its second season premiered on April 2, 2026.

+Plot

+Long before their successful criminal careers, the Bad Guys were small-time criminals who wanted to increase their notoriety for by performing large heists so they could gain prominence over other notorious criminal gangs, however their scheming would also be their own undoing.